 Continuing Training.

-Staff are expected to build on what was learned in initial training as well as to keep on changes to the inspection program.
+Staff are expected to build on what was learned in initial training as well as to keep up to date on changes to the inspection program.

 Temporary instructions (TIs) that focus on a specific area may necessitate inspectors receiving special training before performing inspections.
 The program area division having lead responsibility for preparing the TI, together with DRO will identify the special training requirements and determine the most appropriate delivery method.
 Inspectors implementing a TI are expected to complete any training associated with it.

-Changes to inspector procedures (IPs), IMCs, or other aspects of the inspection program may necessitate training.
+Changes to inspector procedures (IPs), IMCs, or other aspects of the inspection program may necessitate refresher training.
 The need for continuing training will be evaluated by DRO, and NSIR SOSB, whenever the inspection program is modified.
 Any training requirements must be completed by all qualified inspectors who are expected to implement the changed inspection procedure.

 IRAB will evaluate lessons learned from recent industry events and agency activities to determine the need for staff training.